-We evaluate the economic consequences of mutual fund advisory misconduct from 2000-2015.
-An average of 31.25% reduction in monthly fund flows occurs in one year after misconduct.
-The effect is more pronounced in funds facing strong investor monitoring, regulatory oversight, and misconduct sanctions.
-The manual classification of misconduct allegations and flow decomposition show that although all types of misconduct have negative effects on sentiment-driven flows, only disclosure-related misconduct has a negative effect on the flows driven by the fundamental value of funds.
-Overall, our study highlights the role of misconduct in affecting fund flows in the mutual fund industry.
+We evaluate the economic consequences of mutual fund advisory misconduct from 2000 to 2015.
+An average of 31.25% reduction in monthly fund flows occurs in one year after the misconduct.
+The effect is more pronounced in funds facing strong investor monitoring.
+Although all types of misconduct have negative effects on sentiment-driven flows, only disclosure-related misconduct has negative effects on fundamental-driven flows.
+To respond, mutual funds raise marketing expenditures, reduce contractual incentives, impose stricter investment restrictions, hold more liquid assets, and replace malfeasant advisory firms subsequently.
+These measures alleviate the adverse effects of misconduct on investor flows.
+Overall, our study highlights the significant impact of misconduct on mutual fund flows and responsive policies in the mutual fund industry.

 JEL Classification: G02, G23, G28